Camping on California’s Channel Islands

 I was sure it was truly gone as I got into my car and opened my glove compartment and turned on my cell phone.

 Will McGough is a regular contributor to Jaunted, Gear Patrol and his own blog, Wake and Wander.
-He lives part of the year in Colorado, but mostly is on the road.
+He lives in Hawaii and publishes a local print newspaper there.

 Love California?
 Get our California Plane Reader with dozens of stories for your Kindle, iPad or Nook.